Last Updated on 4 March, 2022

 I don’t claim to be an audiophile or an expert in earphones, but to give you some context as to what I’m looking for in earphones overall:

 Convenience: I prefer earphones to headphones mostly because I want something light and portable that’s easy to throw into a bag and carry around.
 I also like earphones because they are more discreet (I can hide them under my hair) and they don’t flatten your hair like headphones do.

-I’m honestly not super fussed about actual sound quality technicalities, but it matters to me whether the earphones are comfortable to wear, that they don’t keep falling out of my ear and how well they block out sound around me – I put my earphones on to escape into my own space, so I want earphones that are good at keeping sound out but are still comfortable to wear.
+I’m honestly not super fussed about actual sound quality technicalities, but it matters to me whether the earphones are comfortable to wear, that they don’t keep falling out of my ear and how well they block out sound around me.
+I put my earphones on to escape into my own space, so I want earphones that are good at keeping sound out but are still comfortable to wear.

 I’ve taken to wearing earphones on noisy planes and trains to block out the background engine roars – you don’t realise how loud and grating the sounds are until you block them out.
-I prefer them to earplugs because you have the option of playing music with earphones.
+I prefer wearing earphones to earplugs because you have the option of playing music with earphones.

 My earphone requirements are probably not the most conventional, but I just wanted to give some context as to how I’m reviewing these earphones.
 Before this, I mostly used the Apple headphones that came with the iPhone just because they were there and I didn’t have to go out and try and pick a pair, the sheer selection available in the market is a bit overwhelming for me.